 Many people confuse the terms “gigabit” and “gigabyte” by either using them synonymously or confusing their meanings.
 While both are units of measurement describing digital data, how much they measure and how they are used are different.
-We clearly explain these different meanings to clearly define it.
+We explain these different meanings to define them clearly.

 A byte is 8 bits*.
 Werner Buchholz, an American computer scientist, coined the term “byte” in 1956 during the construction of the IBM Stretch computer.
 He deliberately spelled the term differently to avoid confusion with the term “bit.”